adform/adform-tracking-android-sdk/README.md

 	TrackPoint trackPoint = new TrackPoint(12345);
 	trackPoint.setAppName("CustomAppName");
+## Setting section name
+To set section name for track point, use

+	TrackPoint trackPoint = new TrackPoint(12345);
+	trackPoint.setSectionName("CustomSection");

 ## Setting custom events
 To send custom parameters first you need to create them.